Are you interested in facts about Spain? Then, you came to the right place.

 The biggest country in the EU is France with around 633,000 square kilometers.

-As of June 2019, Spain has the second highest unemployment rate in Europe with a rate of 14%, as noted by Eurostat.
+As of November 2020, Spain has the second highest unemployment rate in Europe with a rate of 16.1%, as noted by Eurostat.
+In addition, 40% of the youth in Spain is unemployed.

 Without a doubt, one of the saddest facts about Spain on this list. 😢